Philippe Lazzarini: Career

 UNRWA, Lazzarini and other top UNRWA officials are co-defendants in a high-profile lawsuit by the October 7 attack victims alleging that "the defendants are liable for aiding and abetting Hamas' genocide, crimes against humanity, and torture."

+His term as Commissioner-General ended on 31 March 2026.

 Personal life

 Lazzarini is married to British lawyer Antonia Mulvey, executive director of Legal Action Worldwide (LAW), and has four children born between 2009 and 2018.